AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 <h2>Myth: We need to disrupt ourselves</h2>

-Journalists cling to term "disruptive innovation," even though <a href="http://www.newyorker.com/magazine/2014/06/23/the-disruption-machine">it's a discredited hypothesis</a> that doesn't <a href="http://sloanreview.mit.edu/article/how-useful-is-the-theory-of-disruptive-innovation/">explain or predict anything</a>.
+"Disruptive innovation" <a href="http://www.newyorker.com/magazine/2014/06/23/the-disruption-machine">is a discredited hypothesis</a> that doesn't <a href="http://sloanreview.mit.edu/article/how-useful-is-the-theory-of-disruptive-innovation/">explain or predict anything</a>.

 <blockquote>
 The prediction of the theory would be that Apple won't succeed with the iPhone.
 It's not [truly] disruptive.
 History speaks pretty loudly on that.
 <div><cite>&mdash;<a href="http://www.bloomberg.com/news/articles/2007-06-15/clayton-christensens-innovation-brainbusinessweek-business-news-stock-market-and-financial-advice">Clay Christensen</a> 2007, Bloomberg News</cite></div>
 </blockquote>

-Here's an example of true disruption, children scavenging though a landfill on fire (photo by <a href="https://www.flickr.com/photos/adamcohn/24901541891/in/photolist-DUhdHY-E5HeoP-9Ytvwz-DCBuvq-E3pxaj-D8194b-E5GLce-D8jpvr-DWtYAc-DUhDcs-DWsURa-4MLTT1-E3otQW-D8kRCV-DCBNEm-DUi9vs-DCB6qN-E3o7uj-E3pALs-E5HwLV-DwfjhB-Dwe5V8-DweH4a-D7ZD2J-DCAjwj-DUiJAw-E3oWyf-DCBj4J-DCAfNN-4MGH1e-D8k2D8-D8jbte-ppMcqj-paj26T-paj2dM-paj1Xg-nsQHE-5gM31S-pakfWz-pajmvf-vv5m4B-6N15SY-zwtcC-jnZom-paj1T8-yTzzhA-yVncpZ-yVn68v-cq5TLh-aQtVEx">Adam Cohn</a>):
+Yet journalists cling to notion that we have to disrupt ourselves.
+Here's what true disruption looks like, children scavenging though a landfill on fire (photo by <a href="https://www.flickr.com/photos/adamcohn/24901541891/in/photolist-DUhdHY-E5HeoP-9Ytvwz-DCBuvq-E3pxaj-D8194b-E5GLce-D8jpvr-DWtYAc-DUhDcs-DWsURa-4MLTT1-E3otQW-D8kRCV-DCBNEm-DUi9vs-DCB6qN-E3o7uj-E3pALs-E5HwLV-DwfjhB-Dwe5V8-DweH4a-D7ZD2J-DCAjwj-DUiJAw-E3oWyf-DCBj4J-DCAfNN-4MGH1e-D8k2D8-D8jbte-ppMcqj-paj26T-paj2dM-paj1Xg-nsQHE-5gM31S-pakfWz-pajmvf-vv5m4B-6N15SY-zwtcC-jnZom-paj1T8-yTzzhA-yVncpZ-yVn68v-cq5TLh-aQtVEx">Adam Cohn</a>):

 <img src="https://github.com/hearvox/breaking-news/blob/master/assets/Trash-scavengers-fire-Manila-Adam-Cohn-1000.jpg?raw=true" alt="Trash Scavengers and Fire, Tondo Landfill, Manila, Philippines," />

-That's what I see when I look at the newspaper industry, disurptioneverywhere:
+Disruption is all I see in the online news industry:
 <ul>
 <li>A disrupted reader experience, continually interrupting and diverting the reading path.</li>
-<li>A disrupted news delivery system, with painfully slow page-loads, bloated by widgets that increasingly expose readers to malware.</li>
+<li>A disrupted news delivery system, with painfully slow page-loads, bloated by widgets and, increasingly, loaded with malware.</li>
-<li>A disrupted business model, which makes money from content for everyone but the content creators.</li>
+<li>A disrupted business model, which pays everyone but the content creators.</li>
-<li>A disrupted mission, which chases fads instead of checks facts, which prioritizes Facebook likes over informing the public.</li>
+<li>A disrupted mission, chasing fads and Facebook likes instead of fact-checksing and informing the public.</li>
 </ul>